akimwong/akimwong/articles/summaries/storytelling/Readme.md

 ## 8. Creating Compelling Data Visualizations
 1. [Storytelling with Data](https://www.amazon.com/Storytelling-Data-Visualization-Business-Professionals/dp/1119002257) by Cole Nussbaumer Knaflic
 2. [Data Story](https://www.amazon.com/DataStory-Explain-Inspire-Action-Through/dp/1940858984) by Nancy Duarte

+# Is Public Speaking the Kryptonite of Data Scientists?
+The three key lessons that helped me improve my presentation skills

+## 1. Perfection is achieved not when there is nothing more to add but when there is nothing left to take away
+- The business stakeholders will not perceive a less detailed presentation as unprofessional or sub-par.
+- In fact, the exact opposite occurs in reality.
+The more targeted and simplistic your presentations are, the easier they will be to follow and understand, compared to a more heavy presentation that will make your audience tune out after a couple of minutes.
+- Before you start creating your presentation, there are three key aspects to focus on that can help you separate the noise from the signal in your decks:
+1. Who is your audience, and what is their technical proficiency?
+2. Why should that audience care about the topic you are presenting?
+3. What will you present?

+## 2. Your visuals should be assets and not liabilities
+There are two main building blocks within each slide, the actual visual (table or chart) and a short summary of the insights found in it.

+### Tables